tanishrajh/campuscore/README.md

 messages	Chat messages

-Row Level Security
+Row Level Security (RLS)

+All tables use RLS to ensure:

-Users can only modify their own data
+Students can only modify their own posts

-Conversations restricted to participants
+Conversations are private between two users

-Image uploads restricted to logged-in users
+Image uploads are scoped to logged-in accounts only

+This ensures safety and privacy for campus users.

 ---